Zambian Breweries: Finance

 As of 31 December 2021, the company's total assets were ZMW 3,578,033,000, with shareholders' equity of ZMW 1,139,004,000.

 For the fiscal (and calendar) year 2021, Zambian Breweries reported a net income of ZMW 147,952,000.
 The annual revenue was ZMW 3,068,959,000, an increase over the previous fiscal year.

-Zambian Breweries is listed on the Lusaka Securities Exchange (LuSE).
+Zambian Breweries is listed on the LuSE.
 Zambian Breweries is traded on the LuSE under the ticker symbol “ZABR”.

-Zambian Breweries Plc was the best performing stock in January 2022 on the Lusaka Securities Exchange (LuSE) after posting over ZMW 21.6 million, in turnover.
+Zambian Breweries Plc was the best performing stock in January 2022 on the LuSE after posting over ZMW 21.6 million, in turnover.

-Zambian Breweries is currently the sixth most valuable stock on the Lusaka Securities Exchange with a market capitalization of ZMW 3.82 billion as of 14 April 2022.
+Zambian Breweries is currently the sixth most valuable stock on the LuSE with a market capitalization of ZMW 3.82 billion as of 14 April 2022.

 Financial history

 In 1998, Zambian Breweries made a 100 percent takeover bid for what was then Northern Breweries, now National Breweries.
 The Zambian Competition Commission only gave tentative approval to the merger.
-Both breweries are listed on the Lusaka Stock Exchange in 2006.
+Both breweries are listed on the LuSE in 2006.

 Two balance sheets are published.
 But both breweries are constantly confused in financial reporting and "insider" financial services, making attribution of information immensely difficult.
 The reason for this may lie in the same major shareholder.

-In 2017, the Lusaka Stock Exchange (LuSE) awarded the Zambian Breweries Plc the coveted Corporate Governance Awards for 2017 and 2017.
+In 2017, the LuSE awarded the Zambian Breweries Plc the coveted Corporate Governance Awards for 2017 and 2017.